helenzhou6/encoder/README.md

 # Encoder

 Create a model that is trained on the MNIST dataset.
 Takes in 28 pixel x 28 pixel image and predicts the digit (0 to 9).
-It also links it up with the frontend where it will
+It also links it up with the frontend where it will do an inference.

 ![Example of it working](https://github.com/user-attachments/assets/d30e8ef0-3739-4d52-9b7a-c5849c75038b)